 Careers and Majors

-This is a convenient website that helps you connect majors with careers.
+What can I do with this major? is a convenient website that helps you connect majors with careers.
 For each major that interests you, you can find an outline of common career areas, typical employers, and strategies designed to maximize career opportunities.